Grid Trading with

 Range Behavior

-The amber line shows a pure grid using the full capital.
+The amber line shows a pure long grid using the full capital.
 The cyan line shows the hybrid structure, where part of the capital funds the short margin and the rest remains in the grid.

 $80$88.33$96.67$105$113.33$0$300$600$900$1200Entry

-Grid onlyGrid + short hedge
+Long grid onlyGrid + short hedge

-Recommended Split
+Modelled Split

 Grid capital$857.14